ThirVondukr/passlib/docs/lib/passlib.hash.bcrypt.rst

   and only the first 72 bytes of a password are hashed... all the rest are ignored.
   Furthermore, bytes 55-72 are not fully mixed into the resulting hash (citation needed!).
-  To work around both these issues, many applications first run the password through a message digest such as SHA2-256.
+  To work around both these issues, many applications first run the password through a message digest such as (HMAC-) SHA2-256.
 Passlib offers the premade :doc:`passlib.hash.bcrypt_sha256` to take care of this issue.

 Deviations